 University of Pennsylvania Walking Tour (Self Guided), Philadelphia

-As America's first university, The University of Pennsylvania (aka Penn or Upenn, for short) has a history stretching back to 1740, closely bound with the city's colonial past and the birth of the United States.
-Initially, this Ivy League institution emerged as the College of Philadelphia, being one of the nine colonial colleges chartered prior to the U.S. Declaration of Independence, and founded by none other than Benjamin Franklin himself.
+As America's first university, The University of Pennsylvania (aka Penn or Upenn, for short) has a history stretching back to the mid-18th century, closely bound with the city's colonial past and the birth of the United States.
+Initially, this Ivy League institution emerged as the College of Philadelphia, one of the nine colonial colleges chartered before the US Declaration of Independence.
+It was founded by Benjamin Franklin himself.

 University of Pennsylvania Walking Tour Map